 The choice of material used depends on what the requirements of the tolerance rings are.
 Generally, if a higher force for a given size is needed, carbon steel is used.

-RENCOL® Thermoclad material: Thermoclad material is a new, bi-metallic material that has been specially designed for improved thermal transfer through the tolerance ring.
-The material has a strong stainless steel core, that provides the mechanical performance, with a softer outer material that provides improved thermal transfer.
+Thermoclad material is a new, bi-metallic material that has been specially designed for improved thermal transfer through the tolerance ring.
+The material has a strong stainless steel core, that provides the mechanical performance, with a softer outer metal that provides improved thermal transfer.
 Find out more about RENCOL® Thermoclad.

 Other materials, such as; Inconel® or Hastelloy® can be used if there are specific needs for things like corrosion resistance or when in conditions with strong chemicals.